afeld/python-public-policy/syllabus.md

 - **Class Location:** [International Affairs Building (IAB)](https://goo.gl/maps/uS21RUzpGxxNA4zS6), room 410
 - **Prerequisites:** None
 - Students should bring a laptop to class
-  - A tablet without a full keyboard will be hard to use for in-class exercises
+  - A tablet with a full keyboard is ok
 - No textbooks required

 ## Instructor Information